 Wide-Area Bonjour uses DNS Service Discovery [DNS-SD] along with DNS Update [RFC 2136] and TSIG security [RFC 2845].
-Mac OS X Tiger (and most Linux distributions) include the standard BIND DNS Server (named), which supports DNS Update.
-It's also recommended that you run the dnsextd daemon (also included in Mac OS X Tiger).
+Like most Linux distributions, Mac OS X includes the standard BIND DNS Server (named), which supports DNS Update.
+It's also recommended that you run the dnsextd daemon (also included in Mac OS X).
 The dnsextd daemon implements two DNS extensions that enhance service discovery:

 You can use wide-area Bonjour without running dnsextd, and it will still work, but with the two limitations above.